gera2ld/node-mocker/README.md

   Fetch from remote and save the successful responses to cache directory (`config.dir`).

+### Change the paths dynamically

+Optional `config.transformPath` is a function, with exact one parameter `ctx`, to generate a base name for the file to save the request data.
+The function may return a string as the base name.
+If the function returns `false` or `null` or `undefined`, the request data will be discarded.

 ### Backends

 Serveral groups of backends can be referenced to `config.backends`, at least one (`config.backends['']`) should be provided, which will work as the default backend.